chaitanyakolluru/provider-simpleJsonApp/README.md

   $ kubectl apply -f testYml/provider-simplejsonapp.yml
   ```

-  which installs Provider `provider-simplejsonapp` and ProviderConfig `provider-simplejsonapp-config` (which references the secret we created in the previous step)
+  which installs Provider as a pod and sets up necessary permissions for it to be able to manage k8s resources and ProviderConfig `provider-simplejsonapp-config` (which references the secret we created in the previous step)

 ## Create and manage records